This post was contributed by Tim Ferguson, writer and editor of Marketing Digest.

 Caching can help you process and deliver the cached copy to users till you need to update or process again.
 A content delivery network (CDN) can help with this.
 It’s a global network of servers that stores a cached version of your site.
 So, when a user requests your site via their browser, the closest server is contacted.
 The result – lightning-fast experience with reduced load on the server.

-- Choose an Appropriate B2B Ecommerce Platform
+- Choose an Appropriate B2B eCommerce Platform

 High-performing eCommerce platforms are set up to handle the unique requirements of B2B eCommerce sites.
-For instance, platforms like OroCommerce reduce the complexity of custom projects with features like corporate account management, access controls and permissions, personalized B2B catalog management, and multiple shopping lists among others.
+For instance, platforms like OroCommerce reduce the complexity of custom projects with online marketplace features like corporate account management, access controls and permissions, personalized B2B catalog management, and multiple shopping lists among others.
 All this can significantly improve your site speed.

 What’s more?
 The platform offers SEO management that enables B2B retailers to optimize their webpages for relevant and high-traffic keywords.
 They can easily define SEO related data like URL slugs, meta-titles, meta-descriptions, meta-keywords, and more to boost their site’s ranking.